mdcubed/.github/profile/README.md

-# Mechanistic Drug Design and Discovery (MD3) Group
-# University of Copenhagen
+# Mechanistic Drug Design and Discovery (MD3) Group-  University of Copenhagen

 ### Hi there 👋